smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_07.md

    ```bash
    kubectl create clusterrolebinding kubernetes-dashboard --clusterrole=cluster-admin --serviceaccount=kube-system:kubernetes-dashboard
    ```

    ![In this screenshot of the console, kubectl get nodes has been typed and run at the command prompt, which produces a list of nodes.](https://github.com/CloudLabs-MCW/MCW-Cloud-native-applications/blob/fix/Hands-on%20lab/local/ex3tsk1-step4.png?raw=true "kubectl get nodes")

    > **Note**: If you get an error saying `error: failed to create clusterrolebinding: clusterrolebindings.rbac.authorization.k8s.io "kubernetes-dashboard" already exists` just ignore it and move on to the next step.

-5. Before you can create an SSH tunnel and connect to the Kubernetes Dashboard, you will need to download the **Kubeconfig** file within Azure Cloud Shell that contains the credentials you will need to authenticate to the Kubernetes Dashboard.
+5. Before you can create an SSH tunnel and connect to the Kubernetes Dashboard, you will need to download the **Kubeconfig** file within Azure Command Shell that contains the credentials you will need to authenticate to the Kubernetes Dashboard.

-    Within the Azure Cloud Shell, use the following command to download the Kubeconfig file:
+    Within the Azure Command Shell, use the following command to download the Kubeconfig file:

     ```bash
     download /home/<username>/.kube/config
     ```

-    Make sure to replace the `<username>` placeholder with your name from the command-line in the Azure Cloud Shell.
+    Make sure to replace the `<username>` placeholder with your name from the command-line in the Azure Command Shell.

-    >**Note**: You can find the `<username>` from the first part of the Azure Cloud Shell command-line prompt; such as `<username>@Azure:~$`.
+    >**Note**: You can find the `<username>` from the first part of the Azure Command Shell command-line prompt; such as `<username>@Azure:~$`.
     >
     > You can also look in the `/home` directory and so see the directory name that exists within it to find the correct username directory where the Kubeconfig file resides:
     >